Collaborative Program with UW-Madison

 To Graduate as a Member of the Honors Program

 - Complete at least four Honors Program courses:

-- One Honors course within the student’s first two semesters at Edgewood College (Honors COR 1, Honors COMMS 100 and/or Honors English 110 are strongly recommended).
+- One Honors course within the student’s first two semesters at Edgewood College.

-- At least one additional Honors course per academic year (or non-Honors courses with an elective Honors contract upgrade) until a total of at least four Honors courses are completed.
+- At least one additional Honors course or a course with an approved Honors upgrade per academic year, or until a minimum of four Honors courses are completed.